WillKendall/vscode-docs/docs/setup/linux.md

 sudo snap install --classic code # or code-insiders
 ```

 Once installed, the Snap daemon will take care of automatically updating VS Code in the background.
-You will get an in-product update notification whenever a new update is available.
+You will get an in-product update notification whenever a new update is available.</strike>
+Do not install via Snap.
+Doing so causes numerous issues with extensions, despite using --classic during the install of Visual Studio Code.

 **Note:** If `snap` isn't available in your Linux distribution, please check the following [Installing snapd guide](https://docs.snapcraft.io/installing-snapd), which can help you get that set up.